USGS-R/training-curriculum/content/usgs-packages/Application_Intro.md

 Modularity is the idea that your workflow leverages other tools to do some of the more general tasks.
 You can think of it as a sort of "plug-and-play" approach, where you are relying on functionality from another developer to perform pieces of your analysis.
 This also means that you should choose your tools wisely and scrutinize the tools you plan to use in your analyses.

 This type of workflow is more reproducible than general scripted workflows because your maintenance responsibilities are reduced by relying on other tool maintainers to keep their code up-to-date with changing dependencies.
-Modularity is also more reproducible because you have outsourced some of the code complexity which makes your own code easier for someone else to understand and make contributions.
+Modularity is also more reproducible because you have outsourced some of the code complexity which makes your own code easier for someone else to understand and modify.

 Lesson Objectives
 -----------------